NVIDIA/atex/experimental/xla-fp8-layers/README.md

 $ python examples/tensorflow/transformer.py --mixed --fp8 # fp16+fp8 35ms
 ```

-## A JAX Example with High-Level API
+## A FLAX Example with High-Level API

 Using XLA-FP8 in JAX is as easy as the TF and users only need to replace the
 `flax.linen.Dense[General]` with `fp8layers.jax.DenseGeneral` in the